 How can your stress affect a donated egg, sperm or embryo that has not even been inside of your body before the day you transfer the embryo?

 Most of the women I talk to, go through a process with egg donation, some use their husband’s sperm, others donate sperm too.

-Single women that do embryo donation are also concerned about their stress affecting their result, I ask them: How can your stress affect embryos that is frozen and lie in a freezer in Russia, and you are in another country far away?
+Single women that do embryo donation are also concerned about their stress affecting their result, I ask them: How can your stress affect embryos that are frozen and lie in a freezer in Russia, and you are in another country far away?

-I do know that a successful egg donation attempt, depends on more than perfect embryos, but I believe that we need to find ways of thinking that will makes us feel less stressed and help patients not respond to the stress with too much food, cigarettes, alcohol, or broken relationships.
+I do know that a successful egg donation attempt, depends on more than perfect embryos, but I believe that we need to find ways of thinking that will make us feel less stressed and help patients not respond to the stress with too much food, cigarettes, alcohol, or broken relationships.